rust-lang/reference/src/patterns.md

 - Nothing else has structural equality.

 In particular, the value of `C` must be known at pattern-building time (which is pre-monomorphization).
-This means that associated consts cannot be used as patterns.
+This means that associated consts that involve generic parameters cannot be used as patterns.

 After ensuring all conditions are met, the constant value is translated into a pattern, and now behaves exactly as-if that pattern had been written directly.
 In particular, it fully participates in exhaustiveness checking.